 Although we are enthusiastic about lysine (more about this supplement in a minute) we would be remiss if we did not mention that there are effective anti-viral agents for type 1 (HSV-1) herpes infections that cause cold sores.
 Zovirax (acyclovir) and Denavir (penciclovir) are available in cream form.
-Your doctor could alsp prescribe oral anti-virals as Famvir (famciclovir), Valtrex (valacyclovir), and Zovirax.
+In addition, your doctor could prescribe oral anti-virals as Famvir (famciclovir), Valtrex (valacyclovir), and Zovirax.

-If you prefer a more natural and affordable approach, you may want to seriously consider lysine.
+If you prefer a more natural and affordable approach, you may want to seriously consider l-lysine.
 The arginine/lysine theory of cold sore management remains somewhat controversial within the medical community.
 It goes something like this.
 The amino acid arginine is essential for herpes viruses to replicate and multiply.
-Arginine is high in nuts (such as almonds, Brazil nuts, peanuts, walnuts, etc), pumpkin and squash seeds, sesame seeds, red meat and some cereals (oatmeal for example).
+Arginine is found in good quantities in nuts (such as almonds, Brazil nuts, peanuts, walnuts, etc), pumpkin and squash seeds, sesame seeds, red meat and some cereals (oatmeal for example).
 People are advised to cut back on high arginine-containing foods and add lysine supplements to their regimen (1000 to 1500 mg total daily dose).
 Lysine is supposed to make it harder for the herpes virus to replicate.

 What has convinced us that something positive was happening with lysine has been the outpouring of letters from dental professionals and our readers.
-We have received so many anecdotal reports of success that we are convinced something is going on here We share just some of the lysine success stories with you:
+We have received so many anecdotal reports of success that we are convinced something is going on here.
+Below, we share just some of the lysine success stories with you:

-Q. When you wrote recently about home remedies for cold sores, why in heavens name didn’t you tell peple about l-lysine?
+Q. When you wrote recently about home remedies for cold sores, why in heavens name didn’t you tell people about l-lysine?

-For 50 years I would develop fever blisters every time I went out in the sun.
-About 4 years ago a pharmacist told me about l-lysine.
+For 50 years, I would develop fever blisters every time I went out in the sun.
+About four years ago a pharmacist told me about l-lysine.
 Since then I have taken it for a week before I know I’ll be exposed to sunshine.
 I have not had a cold sore since.

 Judging from our mail bag, l-lysine does help many people.
 Though it may not work for everyone, this amino acid may be worth a try.